 - A. Unless the victim of a rape does not consent to the reporting of an offense, the chief security officer or chief law enforcement officer of each institution shall immediately notify the local law enforcement agency with territorial jurisdiction over the institution if the officer is in receipt of a report from the victim alleging that any degree of rape has occurred on the property of the institution.
 The chief security officer or chief law enforcement officer shall designate one (1) or more persons who shall have the authority and duty to notify the appropriate law enforcement agency in the absence of the chief security officer or chief law enforcement officer.
-In the case of an alleged rape, the institution's law enforcement agency shall lead the investigation.
-After notifying the local law enforcement agency, the institution shall cooperate in every respect with the investigation conducted by the law enforcement agency.
+In the case of an alleged rape, the institution's law enforcement agency, the institution shall cooperate in every respect with the investigation conducted by the law enforcement agency.
 T.C.A. § 49-7-129. - B. If the victim does not consent to the reporting, the Administration at TCAT Livingston shall not report the offense to the local law enforcement agency.
 T.C.A. § 49-7-2207; T.C.A. § 49-7-129.